 Scorecard Example #2: Did the Agent Recognize the Customer’s Negative Mood

 In this section of the scorecard Question #3, the scorer is asked to indicate if the agent initially recognized the mood of the customer at the outset of the interaction as being a negative one.
-Did the agent demonstrate empathy by saying something that would demonstrate that the customer for example, was desperate or angry?
+Did the agent demonstrate empathy by saying something that would recognize that the customer for example, was desperate or angry?
 And if the mood was identified as negative, what word from the choices would best describe that mood at the outset of the interaction.

 In Question #4, the scorer is also asked to determine if the overall mood of the customer was changed by the interaction.
 Moving the needle of the customer’s mood in a positive direction is obviously the best outcome.
 In question #4, the scorer is asked to select the word that best describes the customer’s mood at the end of the interaction.